 There are also a number of other factors that can influence how big your Cavapoo will grow.
 They include the following:

-The gender of the Cavapoo can influence the size.
+The gender of the Cavapoo can influence its size.

 Female Cavapoos are on average 10% smaller than male Cavapoos.